Skip to main content

 Key Takeaways

-• Use CallAdvisor for blocking calls and StreamAdvisor for streaming
+• CallAdvisor is for normal request-response model calls; StreamAdvisor is for streaming

 More from this blog